Repeatedly Requesting Keychain Access

 Issue/Question

-Whenever an Office for Mac app is open, it prompts for Keychain Access:
+Whenever an Microsoft 365 for Mac app is open, it prompts for Keychain Access:

 Microsoft [Excel, Outlook, PowerPoint, Word] wants to use your confidential information stored in "Microsoft Identity [random characters]" in your keychain.